-Fire protection of steel structures in newly constructed and renovated buildings has already become a standard.
-Under fire conditions, steel can reach its yield point very quickly, leading to the collapse of the supporting structure.
-Fire retardant paints, also called intumescent paints, are designed to extend this time, giving people a chance to safely evacuate and the fire brigade to intervene.
+Fireproofing steel structures in new construction and renovations has become standard practice.
+In a fire, steel can quickly reach its yield point, leading to the collapse of the supporting structure.
+Fireproof paints, also known as intumescent paints, are designed to extend this time, giving people a chance to evacuate safely and allowing firefighters to intervene.
 During a fire, the intumescent paint layer swells, creating a protective foam on the structure.

-Fire retardant paint is never applied to a structure as a stand-alone coating.
-A complete fire protection system consists of three coatings, each of which performs a specific task.
+Fire retardant paint is never applied to a structure as a standalone coating.
+A complete fire retardant system consists of three coatings, each of which fulfills a specific function.

 • primer paint – anti-corrosion protection of steel,